interplaydc/interplaydc.github.io/_leaders/liz.md

 Liz Lescault, a visual artist and sculptor.

-Liz co-leads the Annual Spring Retreat and is a member of the DC Organizing Body.
+Liz co-leads DC's Annual Spring Retreat and is a member of the DC Organizing Body.

 **Phone:** (301) 852-3463